Ashritha2001/Homeassignment3/README.md

 3. Train an LSTM model for binary classification.
 4. Generate a confusion matrix and classification report.
 5. Discuss the importance of the precision-recall tradeoff in sentiment analysis.

+Answer: Why Precision-Recall Tradeoff Matters:
+In cases where false positives/negatives have different consequences (e.g., spam detection), choosing between precision (how accurate positive predictions are) and recall (how many actual positives were caught) is crucial.

 ---